pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[07/08/2016] Section about night sky enhancement finished.**

+Finally!

+I have started the final big chapter of the book.
+This big chapter (5) deals with graphic-enhancement mods.

+The first chapter (5.1) changes the detail and brightness of the night sky with two simple mods.

 **[07/08/2016] Section about achievement list finished.**

 I have added a small section about a mod that creates a list of all your fulfilled achievements in the game, with retroactive effect.